conradoqg/logsense/README.md

 # logsense

 Fast, pleasant log TUI built with Bubble Tea, Bubbles and Lipgloss.
 It reads logs from files (with follow/tail) and/or stdin, detects format, parses into a structured table with filters, search, and inspector.
-Optional OpenAI integration can help detect schemas, summarize, and explain.
+Optional OpenAI integration can help re-detect schemas on demand (r) and explain log entries.

 ## Installation